 The multi-municipality approach is more cost effective and fiscally conservative, since it involves pooling collective resources to wage a unified challenge to the law.
 There is strength in numbers and in collaborating on ideas regarding litigation strategy.
 In the meantime, while I am pleased that the town has finally hired a planner, we must find ways to not burden certain areas of our town by committing to careful and thoughtful planning to determine the least intrusive, most viable locations for these obligations.
 The law is the law unless (or until) it changes in Trenton so we have to plan responsibly.

-All residents should be treated with respect.
-As a Committee Member, I will work for YOU.
 I am committed to acting with integrity and treating residents with the courtesy and respect they deserve.
-I will also not countenance intimidation or bullying which we have seen exhibited in recent administrations.
-Everyone in this town should feel safe and comfortable voicing their opinions in meetings and applying for open subcommittee positions.
+Everyone in this town should feel safe and comfortable voicing their opinions in meetings.

 Public commentary should be welcomed and considered.
 The 3-minute public commentary clock at Township Meetings instituted by our Mayor, should be eliminated.
 Resident engagement should be encouraged, not hindered.
 Residents should not be made to feel like a nuisance by elected officials for actively participating in town government.
 I pledge to listen to opposing points of view and consider all opinions before making decisions.